 Website: https://sites.lafayette.edu/mannak/research/community-health-psychology-lab/

 The Community Health Psychology Lab is engaged in community-based research on healthcare access, primarily with sexual and gender minority groups.
-Current projects include analysis of data from Transgender Access to Comprehensive Care Experiences Study in South Central Appalachia (TransACCESS); and collaborating on the Viewpoints on Improving Bonds Between Health Experts and Sexual and Gender Minority Youth (VIBES) study with researchers in Florida.
+Current projects include the collection of survey data for a study about the healthcare experiences and needs of nonbinary adults (HENNA).

 Recent presentations and publications:

-Mann, A. (2022, June).
-Transgender healthcare interactions: Results from timeline interviews.
-Society for the Psychological Study of Social Issues, San Juan, Puerto Rico.
+healthcare experiences.
+Society for the Psychological Study of Social Issues, Denver, CO.

 Human Factors, Perception, & Cognition Lab